 To say the 2015 AIDS/LifeCycle ride was an incredible experience is an understatement.
-Heading into the ride, I knew I’d be supporting a wonderful cause, was aware of the difficulty of riding every day for a week and was sure to have a great time with my teammates and friends; however, I could not have imagined how transforming the experience would be.
+Heading into the ride, I knew I’d be supporting a wonderful cause.
+I was also aware of the difficulty of riding every day for a week, however, I could not have imagined how transforming the experience would be.
 A minimum of $3,000 is required of each rider to ensure participation, though many riders raise as much as $5,000 (a long time participant raised over 40K!).

-The ride is fully supported by a skilled team of mechanics, doctors, chiropractic professionals and dedicated volunteer staff called “roadies”, who are always at hand to ensure a safe, comfortable and well-fed ride for all.
+The ride is fully supported by a skilled team of mechanics, doctors, chiropractic professionals and dedicated volunteer staff called “roadies”, who are always at hand to ensure a safe, well-fed ride for all.
 I was in absolute awe at the level of organization and hard-work involved to make sure we were never at want for anything.

-At the close of each day, we’d clamber to retrieve our tents, hurriedly construct the evening’s living space and rush off to clean up in one of many mobile shower trucks, which were surprisingly nice (aside from the occasional power outage, leaving us to wash in the dark with freezing cold water.)
+At the close of each day, we’d clamber to retrieve our tents, hurriedly construct the evening’s living space and rush off to clean up in one of many mobile shower trucks.
+They were surprisingly nice (aside from the occasional power outage, leaving us to wash in the dark with freezing cold water.)
 After washing up and organizing my sleeping space, I’d have one focus: to eat and eat and eat.